 Pre-heat your oven to 400F (200C).
 Your pie can stay in the freezer while your oven heats up.

-Remove the pie from the freezer and brush it with a beaten egg and then top with fresh sage leaves and a sprinkle of sea salt.
+Remove the pie from the freezer and brush it with a beaten egg (if not making it Vegan, otherwise don’t brush with anything) and then top with fresh sage leaves and a sprinkle of sea salt.

 - 2 ¾ cup (410g) sweet potatoes, peeled and cut into chunks